Efficient Manifold and Subspace Approximations with Spherelets: Manifold Approximation

-\begin{remark} Corollary \ref{bias+variance} does not imply that applying SPCA in local neighborhoods leads to better approximation error than applying PCA.
-However, this is not surprising since we are not putting restrictions on the curvature.
-In the special case in which the curvature is zero, we expect SPCA and PCA to have similar performance.
-However, outside of such an extreme case, when curvature is not very close to zero, SPCA is expected to yield notably improved performance except for very small local regions.
-This remark is consistent with the empirical results in the following sections.
+Theorem \ref{thm:mfderror} does not imply that applying SPCA in local neighborhoods leads to a better rate than applying PCA.
+This is not surprising since we are not restricting the curvature.
+When the curvature is zero, we expect SPCA and PCA to have similar performance.
+However, when curvature is not approximately zero, SPCA is expected to have notably improved performance except for very small local regions.
+This is consistent with the empirical results in the following section.
+In this section, we provide geometric evidence in favor of spherelets over local PCA through covering numbers.
+This covering number theory is mathematical and does not involve data or distributional assumptions.